-Slow Fish is an international campaign, series of gatherings and national working group dedicated to bringing together chefs, youth, organizers, and fishers to turn the tide away from industrial seafood and toward seafood that is good, clean, and fair.
+Slow Fish is an international campaign and series of gatherings that bring together fish harvesters with chefs, youth, farmers, and seafood eaters.
+The goal is to turn the tide away from industrial seafood and toward the blue commons and seafood that is good, clean, and fair for all.

 Seafood is part of the broader food movement.
 The ocean covers over 70% of our planet, and the way we treat our waters says a lot about our society and food system.
-Just as it matters to know your farmer, knowing your fishermen makes a big difference in our communities, in our local and regional economies, and the ocean.
-The Slow Fish campaign aims to elevate good, clean, and fair seafood, honor fair compensation for our seafood harvesters and promote the long-term health of our planet.
+Just as it matters to know your farmer, knowing your *fisherman makes a big difference in our communities, in our local and regional economies, and the ocean.
+The Slow Fish campaign aims to elevate good, clean, and fair seafood; honor fair compensation for our seafood harvesters; and promote the long-term health of our planet.

 wholesome, seasonal, local, fresh, and delicious.